Home

 Can he re-file as the plaintiff if I already filed and we're negotiating?

 Linda's Question: I filed for divorce citing irreconcilable differences.
 8 months into negotiating the agreement, my husband wants to re-file as the plaintiff and cite adultery.
-Can he do this?
+Is this possible?

 Maggie's Question: My soon-to-be ex has filed for a divorce in the state that he is currently living in, but the courts have kicked back our uncontested cased for over a year.
 I have signed the papers and I want to have this finalized.
 Can I go ahead and file for divorce in my home state, even though the original divorce is being processed in another state?